What are LSAT Fee Waivers?

 To demonstrate your financial need, you will have to submit tax documentation as requested by the LSAC.

-First, apply for a fee waiver through your LSAC account and submit your request at least 6 weeks before the LSAT registration deadline for the date you want to take the LSAT.
+First, apply for a fee waiver through your LSAC account.
+You can apply for a fee waiver up to a year before registration date of your desired LSAT Exam date.
 You’ll have 45 days after you fill out your application to submit your federal tax forms, a Verification of Nonfiling Form (if you weren’t required to file a federal tax return), and DACA documentation, if applicable.

 Your LSAC file will be put on hold until your fee waiver is approved.
 That doesn’t mean you can’t take the LSAT—it just means that until your waiver is approved, you won’t receive your score and your scores won’t be sent to any law schools.

-The LSAC usually takes 1-2 weeks to review fee waiver applications and any accompanying documentation.
+The LSAC usually takes up to four weeks to review fee waiver applications and any accompanying documentation.
 You will receive the decision via email.
 If the LSAC approves your fee waiver, the hold will be lifted from your account and you and any law schools you indicated will receive your LSAT score.
-Your fee waiver is good for two years from the time of the LSAC’s approval.
+Your fee waiver is good for the current and following two testing years.

 If the LSAC denies your fee waiver, you may appeal one time.
 It may take LSAC 2-3 weeks to review your appeal.
 Appeal decisions are final.